GeisielMelo/RestfulAPI/README.md

-# REST API Using TypeScript And NodeJs
+# REST API with TypeScript and Node.js

 TypeScript RESTful API built with Redis, Node, and Express.
 This repository serves as a template for streamlined development, allowing for quick setup and bypassing minor implementation steps in future applications.